-Officer Facing Murder Charge For Shooting Black Teen Who Was Leaving Party
+The Officer Who Fatally Shot A Black Teen Has Been Charged With Murder

-The now-fired Texas police officer who fatally shot 15-year-old Jordan Edwards last week is facing a murder charge.
+The white former police officer who repeatedly fired a rifle into a moving car last week in a Dallas suburb, killing 15-year-old Jordan Edwards, has been charged with murder.

-Officials issued an arrest warrant for former Balch Springs police officer Roy Oliver on Friday, the Associated Press reported.
-In a statement, the Dallas County Sheriff's Office calls for Oliver's arrest "for the crime of murder" and states that he "intended to cause serious bodily injury and commit an act clearly dangerous to human life that caused the death."
+Officials issued an arrest warrant for former Balch Springs police officer Roy Oliver on Friday.
+In a statement to BuzzFeed News, the Dallas County Sheriff's Office called for Oliver's arrest "for the crime of murder" and states that he "intended to cause serious bodily injury and commit an act clearly dangerous to human life that caused the death."

-Oliver shot Edwards — a freshman at Mesquite High School, outside of Dallas — on April 29 as he was leaving a house party in Balch Springs, Texas.
+Oliver shot Edwards — a freshman at Mesquite High School, outside of Dallas — on April 29 as he was leaving a house party in Balch Springs.

-Police say the shooting happened after officers responded to reports of several drunk, underage "kids" walking around a neighborhood at night and heard gun shots outside a party.
-Edwards was leaving the party in a car with other teenagers when Oliver fired several rounds from a rifle and hit him.
+Police say the shooting happened after officers responded to reports of several drunk, underage "kids" walking around a neighborhood at night.
+When officers arrived, police said they heard gun shots and witnessed Edwards leaving the party in a car with other teenagers.
+Oliver then fired several rounds from a rifle at the vehicle, fatally striking Edwards in a passenger seat.

 Jordan's 16-year-old stepbrother, Vidal Allen, was driving the vehicle during the shooting and noticed Jordan's head was smoking, the family's attorney Lee Merritt said, and then flagged police to help.

-Initially, police claimed that the vehicle had been backing up toward officers in "an aggressive manner," but later said the car had actually been driving away.
+Initially, police claimed that the vehicle had been backing up toward officers in "an aggressive manner," but later said the officers' account of what happened was inaccurate and the car had actually been driving away.
+Police came to that conclusion after reviewing dash cam footage.

 Balch Springs Police Chief Jonathan Haber announced Tuesday that Oliver had been fired.
-Haber said Oliver had violated several department policies during the incident, though he did not say which ones.
+Haber said Oliver violated several department policies during the incident, though he did not say which ones.

 "You have my assurances my department will continue to be responsive, transparent, and accountable," Haber added.